 An example of a BPTO exercise under this setup is shown below:

-The brand and price preference data is then analysed statistically to derive several important outputs:
+The brand and price preference data is then analyzed statistically to derive several important outputs:

 - The ‘shares of preference’ (akin to market shares) of each brand at any given combination of price points.